-You may have heard that it is important to make a will.
-And it’s true -- for many people having a will is a good idea.
+You may have heard that it's important to make a will.
+And it's true—for many people, having a will is a very good idea.
+For example, if you have minor children, you should absolutely have a will in place that names someone to take care of your children if you die.
+A will also helps you make arrangements for other life circumstances.
 To help you figure out whether a will is right for you, learn about these six things that you can do with a will.

 Six Things That You Can Do With a Will

 - Decide who gets your stuff when you die.
 The most common and simple reason to make a will is to decide who will get your property when you die.
 Without a will (or other plan, like a living trust), your state laws determine how your property will be distributed—usually to your closest relatives, like your spouse, children or parents.
 Learn more about what happens if you die without a will.

 - Name an executor.
 After you die, someone needs to help wrap up your estate.
 You can use your will to name an executor (or personal representative, in some states) to take on this task.
 Without a will, a court will appoint someone to do this job.
 Learn more about naming an executor with the Executor FAQ and If There is No Will, Who's the Executor?